 Continuation of Physics 180 with an overview of electricity, magnetism, light and optics.
 Credit is only awarded for one of Physics 181 or Physics 211.
+This course and the related laboratory must be taken together.

 Prerequisite: Physics 180, 210 or equivalent.
-3 Credits.

 Physics 181 Lab.
 General Physics II: Electricity and Magnetism Lab.
-1 Credit.